zubmarko/ai-ui/code/app/setup_promts.md

 ### Setup project.
 Chat 5.
 TS LoginForm.jsx (ChatGPT failed couple times but finally added TS)

+[!TIP]
+ChatGPT doesn't provide correct urls for logos
+It would be faster find images on the web

 [LoginForm.jsx]
 add suggestions to use TypeScript